The most top nonprofit trends: Fundraising in 2025 and through the years

 2. Tech Awareness

-This one is more general and operational, but Jenny Flack, Funraise's VP of Sales, is seeing more disciplined/consistent tech audits.
+This one is more general and operational, but Jenny Flack, Funraise's Chief Revenue Officer, is seeing more disciplined/consistent tech audits.

 The space is more noisy than ever; fundraisers may feel overwhelmed by the idea of keeping up, but the alternative is being reactive.
 Don't wait until your provider gets acquired or your platform is sunset to see what’s out there.